Sitecore/Sitecore-Azure-Quickstart-Templates/SXA Storefront 1.0/README.md

 ```

 * Configure Bootloader module according to [Modules.md](../MODULES.md)
 > **Note**.
-The Bootloader module should be placed after the Commerce, SXA, and SXA-SF modules.
+The Bootloader module should be placed after the commerce, sxa, and sxa-sf modules.